Welcome to the world of OpenYurt!

 4. Advanced workload upgrade model

-In cloud-edge architecture, It is easy to get stuck during Daemonset upgrade progress if the number of NotReady nodes exceeds the maxUnavailable of RollingUpdate because cloud-edge network connection is unreliable.
+In cloud-edge architecture, it is easy to get stuck during DaemonSet upgrade process if the number of NotReady nodes exceeds the maxUnavailable of RollingUpdate because cloud-edge network connection is unreliable.
 In another scenario, because edge nodes may belong to different users (such as new energy vehicles), end users expect that pods on nodes are not automatically upgraded, but that users themselves decide whether to start the pods upgrade on nodes.
 To address the above challenges, OpenYurt enhances the DaemonSet upgrade model and adds OTA(On-The-Air) and Auto Upgrade models.

 - Auto Upgrade Model: It is used for solving the upgrade block by notReady nodes.
 During the upgrade process, the workload upgrade on ready nodes will be completed firstly, while the notReady nodes are skipped.
 If the node status recovers to ready, the workload upgrade on the node also will be completed automatically.

 - OTA Upgrade Model: This model is more flexible.
 As described in below Figure, users can query whether there is a new version of the pod through the REST API on the edge node.
 Then users can trigger pod upgrade through the REST API on edge nodes if a new version exists, which is quite useful when the decision of workload upgrade belongs to the owner of edge nodes instead of the owner of the cluster.
 For example: application upgrade on new energy vehicles.